 A new developer preview has arrived!
 It is already reaching out to users through OTAs.
 However, if you’re not keen on waiting for it, you can follow this guide on how to install Android 8.1 Oreo Developer Preview on your Pixel and Nexus device right now.

 The release of another minor update has been in the charts for a week or so.
 And finally, today, Google has released Android 8.1 Oreo Developer Preview, which is bringing some new changes and features with it.
-Like previous previews, this release is only limited to the supported Pixel and Nexus devices – Nexus 5X, Nexus 6P, Pixel C, Pixel, Pixel XL, Pixel 2, and Pixel 2 XL.
-Following the instructions below, you will be able to install Android 8.1 Oreo Developer Preview on your device by flashing the available system image.
+Like the previous preview builds, this release is only limited to the supported Pixel and Nexus devices – Nexus 5X, Nexus 6P, Pixel C, Pixel, Pixel XL, Pixel 2, and Pixel 2 XL.
+Following the instructions below, you will be able to install the Android 8.1 Oreo Developer Preview on your device by flashing the available system image.

 - How to Hide Private Photos in Google Photos App